dmcewing/website/docs/blog/posts/2024/08/teams-in-your-production.md

 !!! note
     The best place for the setup of this is documented on vMix's website under [How to add Microsoft Teams via NDI to your vMix production](https://www.vmix.com/knowledgebase/article.aspx/278/how-to-add-microsoft-teams-via-ndi-to-your-vmix-production).
 This post will walk through additional information I've found useful when setting up in our productions.

+!!! note
+    As of vMix 27 (released 22 January 2024) Zoom meetings has been integrated in.
+So you have the option of that as well as what is documented here.

 ## Our Setup

 First lets just review the setup.
 I say review because I intend to detail this later, so come back later for that.
 This is just a brief summary.